A Better Way to Manage Marketing Operations

 The quarterly report will give you a healthy look at the patterns happening in your industry.
 Did traffic and results for your B2B company start to fall around mid-February?
 Maybe it’s related to Valentine’s Day.
 Did you see a similar trend occur around the end of March?
 Maybe it’s related to Easter.

 Business owners often assume their sales and marketing are going to grow steadily over time (saying they’ll achieve 15% growth month-over-month even into Holiday seasons).
 This is possible but unlikely.
 The bottom line is this: account for your holidays and trends in the B2C market.

 Conclusion and Next Steps

 There you have it — the 4 Dimensions of Marketing Operations (congratulations for reaching the end).
 The next big step to take is to review your own marketing activities and what you’ve done so far.

 - Can you organize and sort your activities into the 4 Dimensions of Marketing Operations?

 - Is there a particular Dimension of Marketing Operations that has been neglected?

 - In what ways could you adjust to realign your marketing operations?

-This article should give you a healthy start to optimzing your marketing operations.
+This article should give you a healthy start to optimizing your marketing operations.

-Should you need help, our team genuinely enjoys helping entrepreneurs grow their businesses.
-Whether you’d like to bounce ideas around, brainstorm, receive mentorship, or have a second-set of eyes on your website, we are ready to help you along your journey.
+Should you need help, I genuinely enjoy helping entrepreneurs grow their businesses.
+Whether you’d like to bounce ideas around, brainstorm, receive mentorship, or have a second set of eyes on your website, I’m ready to help you along your journey.